stoat-dev/stoat-action/docs/docs/tutorials/templating.md

 # Templating

 When rendering PR comments, Stoat uses a [Handlebars](https://handlebarsjs.com/) template.
-Which template to use is specified by the optional `comment_template` key/value in the `.stoat/config.yaml` file.
+Which template to use is specified by the optional `comment_template_file` key/value in the `.stoat/config.yaml` file.
 If this file is absent, a default template is used.
 A description of the [current default remote v1 template](https://www.stoat.dev/api/templates?stoatConfigVersion=1) is available via our API.

 ## Modifying the comment template